tomrcc/downergroup-demo/README.md

 ### Schemas

 Shows how to set up schemas in CloudCannon to allow for non-technical editors to create new pages, with preset frontmatter and content.
-Schemas can be define on a collection level, allowing your new blog pages to be different to your new landing pages.
+Schemas can be define on a collection level, allowing your new news pages to be different to your new landing pages.
-This allows for your text heavy blog/docs pages to be built and edited in the content editor, while your other pages can be built with Bookshop in the visual editor.
+This allows for your text heavy news/docs pages to be built and edited in the content editor, while your other pages can be built with Bookshop in the visual editor.

 ### CloudCannon Config